Corbin Carroll Player Props: Diamondbacks vs. Rays

 Corbin Carroll At The Plate

-- Among the qualifying hitters in MLB action, he ranks 14th in batting average, 18th in on-base percentage, and fifth in slugging.
+- Among the qualifying hitters in MLB play, he ranks 12th in batting average, 19th in on-base percentage, and fourth in slugging.

-- Carroll has an RBI in 28 of 74 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in one contest.
+- Carroll has had at least one RBI in 38.7% of his games this year (29 of 75), with more than one RBI 11 times (14.7%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored a run in 41 games this season, with multiple runs 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.